os-js/manual.os-js.org/src/v3/install/README.md

 To install locally you have to run a couple of commands to set up your distribution:

-> **[warning] Do not run any of thse commands as a "sudo" or "admin" user.
+> **[warning] Do not run any of these commands as a "sudo" or "admin" user.
 This can cause issues with file permissions as might leave you open to security vulnerabilities.**

 ```bash
 # Install dependencies